Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/audio/lavalink/setup.md

 [           main] lavalink.server.Launcher                 : Started Launcher in 5.769 seconds (JVM running for 6.758)
 ```

 If it does, congratulations.
-We are now ready to interact with it using DSharpPlus.
+We are now ready to interact with it using DisCatSharp.